Boot Hill and the Fear of Dice

 I elected to referee and structure the game as a traditional adventure.
 Using the guidelines for non-player characters, I improvised a quest, adversaries, and nonviolent NPCS for the player’s rather unformidable characters to explore.
 Thanks to an innocent misunderstanding, some of my nonviolent characters did end up fighting the party, but statting them on the fly was straightforward.
 All in all, it was a very enjoyable session.

 No party members were killed in the two combats we had time for.
 It was clear this would be totally unsustainable—more so than in almost any other RPG.
 Tactics and ambushes aside, sooner or later there were going to be PC deaths.
-Despite this, and to their own surprise, the players unanimously expressed a desire to take their characters into an honest no-fooling campaign.
+Despite this, and to their own surprise, the players unanimously expressed a desire to take their characters into an honest, no-fooling, root’n’tooing cowboy shooting campaign.

-Which left me with a unique challenge: without changing the rules, how was I to create an excitement-packed Boot Hill game that wouldn’t overfill a dozen graveyards?
+Which left me with a unique challenge: without changing the rules, how was I to create an excitement-packed Boot Hill game that wouldn’t overfill the graveyard?

 When looking to get the most from a system, particularly one that shipped without a concretely-stated philosophy of play, it helps to ask: what unique advantages does this game’s structure offer?
 What can you do with this system that’d be difficult to do with any other?